-- Clicking a group name takes you to the group's Group Details page. - You can create a new group or delete existing groups. - The Actions column allows you to edit, delete, or add a user to the group in that row. - You can also: - ° Click a column heading to sort the information in that column. - Set the page refresh interval to keep your information current.
+- Clicking a group name opens the group's Group Details page. - You can create a new group or delete existing groups. - The Actions column lets you edit, delete, or add a user to the group in that row. - You can also: - ° Click a column heading to sort the information in that column. - $^{\circ}$ $\,$ Set the page refresh interval to keep your information current.

-Column Description Name This is the name of the group.
-Clicking a group name takes you to the Group Details page where you can see the list of members included in that group.
-Source The source is Local for groups created in ElectricAccelerator or LDAP/Active Directory for external groups.
-Actions Edit Group-Takes you to the corresponding Edit Group page.
-Add New User To Group -Takes you to the corresponding Add New User To Group page.
+Column Description Name Name of the group.
+Clicking a group name opens the Group Details page where you can see the list of members included in that group.
+Source Whether the source is Local for groups created in ElectricAccelerator or LDAP/Active Directory for external groups Actions Edit Group-Opens the corresponding Edit Group page.
+Add New User To Group -Opens the corresponding Add New User To Group page.
 Delete Group-Deletes the corresponding group.